Rachel Drummond

-Working in a coroner’s office or medical examiner’s office could be a good job for people who are interested in science, the human body, and helping families to find out what may have caused the death of a loved one.
-Becoming a forensic autopsy technician is one option for those who are fascinated by human anatomy and who are not squeamish around the idea of dissecting bodies.
+Working in a coroner’s office or medical examiner’s office could be a good job for people interested in science, the human body, and helping families find out what may have caused the death of a loved one.
+Becoming a forensic autopsy technician is one option for those fascinated by human anatomy and not squeamish around the idea of dissecting bodies.
 Additionally, this career typically does not require extensive postsecondary learning.

 Forensic autopsy technicians can often work a regular 9-to-5 schedule, assisting a forensic pathologist in working on bodies that come in overnight or during the day.
-However, at times they may be required to cover weekend and holiday shifts on a part-time basis, depending on the facility’s needs.
+However, depending on the facility’s needs, they may sometimes be required to cover weekend and holiday shifts part-time.

-Autopsy technician work includes tasks such as preparing the autopsy suite, providing specimen containers for examination, moving bodies, and assisting the pathologist with various parts of the exam.
-This could involve responsibilities such as eviscerating and weighing organs and collecting toxicology samples.
+Autopsy technician work includes preparing the autopsy suite, providing specimen containers for examination, moving bodies, and assisting the pathologist with various exam parts.
+This could involve eviscerating and weighing organs and collecting toxicology samples.
 Other responsibilities might include taking notes, photographing the body, suturing a body closed, and releasing a body to a mortician.

-Other skills that are important for forensic autopsy technicians include the ability to stay objective, to work under difficult and sometimes unpleasant conditions, and to be able to communicate with a variety of people from families to law enforcement officials and funeral homes.
+Other skills that are important for forensic autopsy technicians include staying objective, working under difficult and sometimes unpleasant conditions, and communicating with various people, from families to law enforcement officials and funeral homes.
 Technicians must also be capable of moving bodies, sometimes up to 300 pounds or more, alone or with assistance.

 Read on to learn more about a career as a forensic autopsy technician.